On optimising cost and value in compute systems for radio astronomy: Case studies

 \section{Case studies}

-To further illustrate the value of the conceptual model introduced in this paper, three radio astronomy use cases will be discussed.
-Radio astronomy is an area of modern science that lends itself very well to an analysis of the cost and impact of eScience.
-Modern radio interferometry, which combines several receivers into a single large virtual telescope, exists by virtue of cheap and abundant compute resources and the development of efficient algorithms to use these.
+To further illustrate the value of the conceptual model introduced in this paper, three radio astronomy use cases will be discussed: the use of the TITAN computer for one of the first operational radio interferometers, the LOFAR array and the SKA Science Data Processor.
+We also highlight the variability of value over the lifetime of a compute system using the performance impact of a recent hardware vulnerability as an example.

-First, we study one of the very first operational radio interferometers, and specifically the computer that was essential for its success.
-In this example, we highlight the difference in time scales between the computer and instrument that generate data, and the value that is gained from these.

-Next, we look at the cost and value optimised concept, design and construction timing of the LOFAR radio telescope, a heavily software focused current generation low-frequency radio telescope.
-LOFAR is particularly interesting, since the design and construction of this instrument was deliberately timed to optimize its relative science value.
-We also show how the accrued scientific value of the LOFAR telescope is tracked over time, and how developments in compute technology are leveraged to reduce operational costs while maintaining or improving total lifetime computational and scientific value of the components in question.
-The value potential of a compute system may change during its lifetime, an example of which will highlight as well.

-Finally, we look at some of the cost and value trade-offs in the Science Data Processor (SDP) software design for the Square Kilometre Array (SKA), a next-generation radio telescope that is currently in its design phase.
-Here, we show how heavy investment in software development is planned in the construction phase, in order to maximise the operational flexibility and reliability, and implicitly its value potential.